 - Click Generate to apply.

-For subscription boxes, success lies in managing inventory, packing efficiently, and ensuring on-time delivery.
-To get started, prepare an initial batch of boxes for your first customers.
-Collecting pre-orders is a smart way to estimate demand and determine exactly how many boxes you’ll need, helping you avoid overstocking or running short.
+For subscription boxes, packing efficiently and delivering on time are important success factors.
+To get started, prepare an initial batch of subscription boxes for your first customers.
+Collecting pre-orders is a smart way to estimate demand and determine how many boxes you’ll need, helping you avoid overstocking or running short.

 For ongoing success: